6 Outstanding Release Notes Examples (And How to Use Each)

 There are millions of products that try to poach your users' attention.
 If your release note reads simply “Bug fixes,” your new version is going disappear in the crowd without being noticed.
 You've been focusing so hard on making your app the best it can be, screening out bugs and creating whizzy new features, that you forget that the release note is a direct line to the loyal followers who can make your app a success and should follow similar guidelines as user onboarding best practices.

 Luckily you have a range of tools, from in-product tutorials to blog posts, for announcing feature releases.
-While all have the same goal of driving engagement to your new and improved product, each platform delivers a slightly different message best.
+While all have the same goal of driving engagement to your new and improved product, each platform delivers a slightly different purpose in making the best messages.

 Here are 6 channels for communicating release notes, and how to use each.